 - Made in the U.S.A

 The first thing I noticed about this fly line that really sets it apart from lines I have fished in the past is the texturing.
 When you hold the Hydros HD between your fingers you can feel the texture, which is claimed to aid in reducing friction of the fly line against the guides of the rod.
-This enables greater shooting distances and all around easier casting performance for any angler.
+This enables greater shooting distances and all around better casting performance for any angler.

 I have found this claim to be true as the line seems to effortlessly glide through the guides of the rod, which ends up giving my casting arm a break.
 Twenty to thirty-foot casts feel too easy at times with this fly line.
 While texturing is not a brand new breakthrough in fly line technology, I personally still find it to be somewhat of a foreign feature, which I like a lot.